-- must be received at NSTA or submitted online by 11:59 pm EST, on February 8, 2021. - must consist of an ExploraVision Entry Form depending on your grades categories.
+• must be submitted online by 11:59 pm EST, on January 31, 2023.

 For the complete list of rules, please visit www.exploravision.org

 "ExploraVision endorses STEM literacy by improving skills in the areas of critical thinking, deductive and inductive reasoning, and problem solving."